Instructions to Applicant

 - Ability to work independently;

-- Ability to conduct affairs with integrity;
+- Ability to conduct affairs with integrity and personal accountability;

 - Ability to patrol land and public water for hunting, sport and commercial fishing, boating, water safety, and other natural resource conservation violations;